GSNReboot/NextAwakening-Mod_Source/README.md

 - [Sonic '06 Toolkit](https://github.com/GerbilSoft/Sonic-06-Toolkit) - Used for extracting arc files, and decompiling stuff.
 - [Marathon](https://github.com/hyperbx/Marathon) - Used to repack arc files.
 - [Kunai](https://github.com/NextinMono/kunai) Used to edit xncp files.

-## PS3 Version
-A PS3 Version IS planned!
-The downside is that the Patch.mlua file won't work with real hardware unless pre-installed.

 # Special thanks
 - lillie-chan (title screen xmas)